jacomyma/mapping-controversies/_pages/tuto-1-8.md

 These modifications ensure that disconnected nodes ("islands") do not drift too far, which causes problems down the line.

-You have to stop the algorithm manually when it has converged (just eyball it).

 <div class="notice--info"><b>Tip:</b> if the nodes jiggle too much, you can calm them down by lowering the <code>Tolerance (speed)</code> setting.</div>

+You have to stop the algorithm manually when it has converged (just eyball that it does not significantly move anymore).

 [
 	![Network](../assets/images/1-8/gephi-01.png)